antmicro/guineveer/docs/source/system_architecture.md

 The default configuration of the SoC features an AXI system bus which is used to communicate with a couple of peripherals including an SRAM memory module (accessed via an `AXI_to_mem` interface), an `I3C core`, and an `AXI-to-AHB bridge` providing access to an `OpenTitan UART` peripheral.
 The AXI Interconnect was generated using the [pulp generator](https://github.com/pulp-platform/axi/blob/master/scripts/axi_intercon_gen.py).

+The SoC is split into two clock domains: one for the I3C core, and one for the rest of the SoC.
+On FPGA targets, the I3C core is clocked at 160MHz, while the rest of the SoC is clocked at 32MHz.

 ## Currently used peripherals and components

 :::{list-table}